Understand the value of your website’s Support Page in your fundraising initiatives, and leverage our online spaces to drive donations.

 Your website is a fundraiser

 More often than not, people don't visit your website and go straight to the Support page.
 They've usually been directed there as a result of a direct ask - like a segmented email asking them to donate.
-Customers are either on your Support Page to give money, or they want to learn more about your organisation.
+Patrons are either on your Support Page to give money, or they want to learn more about your organization.

 People spend an average of 54 seconds on a webpage.
 This is not a lot of time when you want to ask people for money!

-Some key principles of an effective organisation’s Support Page are:
+Some key principles of an effective organization’s Support Page are: